DawidPerkowskiGit/AlgorithmProblems/src/main/java/org/example/findlongestfilepath/README.md

 ## Solution

-First step was to break down how the root directory, subdirectories and files are represented in the input.
+First step was to break down how the file system nodes are represented in the input string.

 The string "dir\n\tsubdir1\n\tsubdir2\n\t\tfile.ext" represents:
 ```